Jaxelr/Nancy.Metadata.Swagger.Core/README.md

 [![Build status][build-svg]][build] [![NuGet][nuget-svg]][nuget] [![MyGet][myget-img]][myget] [![Mit License][mit-img]][mit]

-This is a port of an existing Nancy.Metadata.Swagger [repository](https://github.com/HackandCraft/Nancy.Metadata.Swagger) but updated to target the latest version of NancyFx and also on Net Standard 2.0.
-Most of the modifications have been minor tweaks and havent really affected the surface of the API in order to maintain certain backwards compatibility when targeting Nancy 1.+ and 2.+.
+This is a port of the existing [Nancy.Metadata.Swagger repository](https://github.com/HackandCraft/Nancy.Metadata.Swagger) but updated to target the latest version of NancyFx and also targeting NetStandard 2.0.
+Most of the modifications have been minor tweaks and havent really affected the surface of the API in order to maintain backwards compatibility when targeting Nancy 1.+ and 2.+.

 ## Introduction

 Nancy.Metadata.Swagger is a library that makes it easier to create API documentation for [swagger 2.0](http://swagger.io/) with Nancy metadata modules.
 This targets exclusively the 2.0 Swagger specification.
-For a version that targets Open Api 3.0.0, check the following [library](https://github.com/Jaxelr/Nancy.Metadata.OpenApi).
+For an updated version that targets OpenApi 3.0.0, check the following [library](https://github.com/Jaxelr/Nancy.Metadata.OpenApi).

 ## Dependencies

-Nancy.Metadata.Swagger uses [Newtonsoft Json.Net](https://www.newtonsoft.com/json) and [NJsonSchema for .Net](https://github.com/RSuter/NJsonSchema) to generate objects schema.
-Also it uses some of Nancy libs, so those will be installed as well as part of the dependencies.
+Nancy.Metadata.Swagger uses [Newtonsoft Json.Net](https://www.newtonsoft.com/json) and [NJsonSchema for .Net](https://github.com/RSuter/NJsonSchema) to generate the object schema structure.
+Also it uses some of Nancy libraries, so those will be installed as well as part of the dependencies.

 ## Gettings started